visgl/luma.gl/docs/README.md

 # Overview

-luma.gl is a high-performance Toolkit for WebGL-based Data Visualization. luma.gl is the core 3D rendering library in the [vis.gl](http://vis.gl/) framework suite.
+luma.gl is a high-performance toolkit for WebGL-based data visualization. luma.gl is the core 3D rendering library in the [vis.gl](http://vis.gl/) framework suite.

 ## Versions